Once you have installed WordPress, there are still quite a few things you need to do to properly set up and launch your website.

 WordPress is quite secure out of the box.
 However, you still need to follow security best practices to keep your website secure.

-Some of these best practices are quite easy to do on your own like using strong passwords, securing WordPress admin area, and installing updates.
+Some of these best practices are quite easy to do on your own like using strong passwords, securing the WordPress admin area, and installing updates.

 For other things, you will need a plugin.
 There are some great WordPress security plugins that you can use.